 - extra virgin olive oil

-- organic and grass-fed meat (preferred over conventional meat if you can afford it)
+- organic and grass-fed meat

 - grass-fed dairy (if you tolerate dairy)